Xernnn/Anime-Recommendation/README.md

 ## Datasets

-- anime.csv: Contains information about various anime titles including names, genres, and ratings from MyAnimeList (until 2021)
+- **anime.csv**: Contains information about various anime titles including names, genres, and ratings from MyAnimeList (until 2021)
-- rating_complete.csv: Contains anonymous user ratings for different anime, which is used to generate recommendations.
+- **rating_complete.csv**: Contains anonymous user ratings for different anime, which is used to generate recommendations.